-Data privacy and data security are separate but related concepts.
-Both data security and privacy relate to control of the user’s data.
-However they have distinct meanings.
-Data security is the policies and procedures that apply to protecting sensitive data stored within the company from malicious intruders.
+Data privacy and data security are separate, but related concepts.
+Both data privacy and security relate to control of the user’s data.
+However, they have distinct meanings.
+Data security is the policies and procedures that apply to protecting sensitive data stored within the company.
 These policies help ensure data confidentiality, integrity and availability.

-Data privacy principles are the policies and procedures governing who may access the data.
+Data privacy principles are the policies and procedures that govern on who may access the data.
 This includes people within the organization or department that has been granted access.
 Therefore, it’s possible to have a healthy security stance without addressing data privacy basics.
 However, it’s not possible to ensure data privacy without a solid security stance.

 How Important is Data Privacy?

 Data privacy is arguably one of the most important considerations in a company’s compliance program.
 Some data protection regulations have enforcement fines attached to them.
 Others have regulatory orders overseeing them for as many as 20 years.
 Guided by these laws and regulations, it behooves the organization to develop a healthy program to protect sensitive data.

 Organizations that implement a healthy data privacy program reduce the number of security incidents that result in privacy breaches.
 Fewer breaches mean the business does not lose trust.
 Guarding against this erosion of trust is important to prevent losing customers or other types of business.
 It also saves the business from fines, multi-year penalties, or civil suits, which often follow on significant breaches.

 Besides an impact on the business, consider that data privacy issues can hurt the individuals affected.
 Loss of personally identifiable information can negatively impact individual users, customers or citizens.
 Cases have been reported of data subjects dealing with breach and privacy problems for decades after data loss.
 Beyond the punitive impacts enshrined in data protection regulations, an organization may be held liable by the individual for these issues.